-The airlines logic won, and the FTCJ allowed the shuttle service.
-Indeed, pressure from trains is real and consumers are offered of real competitive choices.
+The airlines logic won, and the FTCJ approved the shuttle service.
+Indeed, competitive pressure from trains so far seems to be real and consumers are offered of real competitive choices.

+However, a few concerns remain.
 The validity of the airlines logic and FTCJ's affirmative decision rests on several assumptions.
 First, it is assumed that train fares are determined independent of airfares.
 In other words, there would not be implicit collusion between airlines and train companies.
 Second, when there would be significant (downward) changes in cost structure of airlines, the shuttle prices would be adjusted.
 Third, the explicit price fixing that would involve communication among the airline companies in the Tokyo-Osaka segment would not lead to tacit collusion in other markets.